-These hilarious real life holiday stories are guaranteed to make you grin.
+These funny holiday stories shared by our readers are guaranteed to make you grin.

 There’s nothing like candlelight during the holidays.
 Projects with Kids has an easy DIY that transforms glass jars into magical lanterns.
 The lanterns look stunning lit up with a candle inside and make the perfect handcrafted addition to any holiday decor.

 Don’t miss our very merry countdown of the best Christmas movies of all time.